yuxi-TJU/MolSim-Transport/README.md

 ![flowchart](https://github.com/yuxi-TJU/Question-driven-Hierarchical-Transport-Model/assets/68102657/bac5855f-ecce-4467-a208-5a6b774f8ec0)

-## **Demonstration**
-To illustrate the practical application and effectiveness of our hierarchical TB transport model, we present a detailed protocol using the 1,3-BDT molecule, known for its destructive quantum interference (DQI) feature, as a case study.
+A detailed working protocol for the study of the transport property of 1,3-BDT molecule, known for its destructive quantum-interference feature, has been also posted to vividly demonstrated the proceeding process.
 ![workflow](https://github.com/yuxi-TJU/Question-oriented-Hierarchical-Transport-Model/assets/68102657/ad6b807a-0ff2-4671-bfeb-35191da5049a)